rifelo/roadkings/README.md

 2. **Modify existing transactions**: Edit the values in the CSV file
 3. **Remove transactions**: Delete rows from the CSV file

-The application will automatically read the updated CSV file and display the new transaction data.
+The application will automatically read the updated CSV files and display the new data.

 ## Production Considerations